TomaszMichalek/MechRep/README.md

 like Autodesk Inventor Proffessional or Solid Edge by Siemens.

 Most of Projects are Bakery Machines (my daily workfield) made for East Europe companies.
-In other repository I will push also some 3D projects but connected with progtamming.
+In other repository I will push also some 3D projects but connected with programming.

-There are also documentations of some machines like instructions, technical, electrical, pneumatical schemas and parts lists.
+There is also documentation of some machines like instructions, technical, electrical, pneumatical schemas and parts lists.